GIF Maker | Animate Photos Online

 Frequently asked questions

-GIF supports only 256 colors per frame.
-Photos with smooth gradients may show banding; simpler graphics often look cleaner.
+GIF only supports 256 colors per frame.
+Photos with smooth gradients and skies often show banding; bold graphics and logos usually look cleaner.

-Transparency support depends on export settings and where you upload.
-Test a short clip in your target app if alpha matters.
+PNG transparency may work depending on export settings and where you upload.
+Test a short clip in your target app if alpha channels matter.

-Zoom in draws attention to a face or product; zoom out reveals context.
-None keeps a steady frame when motion is not needed.
+Zoom in highlights a face or product detail.
+Zoom out adds context.
+None keeps a stable frame when motion would distract from the subject.